Uberi/University-Notes/MATH136/MATH136.md

 If $\set{\vec{v}_1, \ldots, \vec{v}_n}$ and $\set{\vec{w}_1, \ldots, \vec{w}_k}$ are both bases in $\mb{V}$, then $k = n$.

-This is easily proves using theorem 4.2.1.
+This is easily proved using theorem 4.2.1.

 ### Definition